jcarterlab/East-Asian-Authoritarianism/Rebel-Without-a-Cause.md

 **3) Data Collection:**

-The tweets are collected using Twitter location data from within a 50 mile range of the country capitals each week from the 11th of May to present.
-They are filtered to exclude duplicates before being cleaned to eliminate stop words (those adding no sentiment value) and punctuation.
+The tweets are collected using Twitter location data from within a 50 mile range of the respective country capitals every week from the 11th of May to present.
+They are then cleaned to exclude duplicates, eliminate stop words (those adding no sentiment value) and remove punctuation.

 <br/>

 **4) Sentiment Calculation:**

-Net sentiment is then calculated as the total share of positive words minus the total share of negative words.
+Net sentiment is calculated as the total share of positive words minus the total share of negative words.
-It is expressed in each visualization as a percentage of all words, taking into account differences in the number of and length of tweets.
+It is expressed as a percentage of all words depending on the third variable being faceted, taking into account differences in the number and length of tweets.